kfinn315/MiniPaintsAPI/README.md

 # Mini Paints API

 This code is a Flask application that operates as a RESTful API for a paint database.
-It allows users to search for paint colors based on a given hex code and range of color difference, as well as calculate the color difference between two hex codes.
+It allows users to search for paint colors based on a given hex code and range of color difference (using a simple Delta E equation), as well as calculate the color difference between two hex codes.

+The paint database is derived from the repo [RGB values of Miniature Paints provided by Miniature Painter Pro](https://github.com/Arcturus5404/miniature-paints).

 The code begins by importing the necessary dependencies: sqlite3 for database operations, Flask for creating the API, jsonify and json for JSON responses, and Flask-CORS for enabling cross-origin resource sharing.